 So you might think that fourteen is young to be considering taking one’s life, and you would be right.
 Having come much further now, I think it’s always too early to take one’s life.
 At the time though, it made sense to me.
 I couldn’t picture my life to continue the way it was.
 I was in high school.
 I was sleeping on the floor of my parent’s bedroom some nights because my panic attacks were so bad.
 I felt so uncomfortably out of place, feeling as though I had been misplaced.
 I was disassociating without even knowing what it was, and my anxiety kept me from taking so many chances I wish I had taken.
 I was a mess.
-Looking back, my biggest regret though?
-Not talking about it.
-It seemed so difficult at the time to speak up, to say: “I have depression and anxiety.”
-Or even to ask “Does anyone else feel like this?” because now I’m finding out that I wasn’t alone in some of those feelings.
+My biggest regret, however, was not talking about it.
+It had seemed so difficult at the time to speak up; to say: “I have anxiety and feel depressed.”
+Or even to ask “Does anyone else feel like this?” since now I’m finding out that I wasn’t alone in some of those feelings.
 No, not all my friends tried to kill themselves at fourteen, I had gone through some life experiences beyond my control I’ll also get into at a later date that probably aided in my quest for premature eternal rest.
 I do wish I had talked about it more though.
 I am realizing now more than ever that it’s still difficult to talk about.
 I still have a lot of shame around it.
 I don’t know why I’m still figuring that part of myself out.
 I’m figuring a lot of myself out still.
 Aren’t we all constant works in progress?

 What I have learned is that it’s okay not to be okay.
 There is nothing wrong with taking a moment to ask yourself the big questions.
 What do I need?
 Am I okay?
 Do I need help?
 Because I’ll tell you one thing I know for sure, help is out there.
 You aren’t alone.
 However faceless you may feel, you matter to someone.
 It’s important that you are a part of the narrative of this world because your contribution is unique, no one else has your voice, so it’s imperative for yours to be heard.